 The applied history concentration requires a “research tool.”
 This is not meant to be a burden, but rather a chance to highlight a particular skill.
 Some options include mastery of a foreign language at the 200-level, experience with a specific software tool or technique, statistics or computation, or experience with another discrete skill in applied history, such as exhibit design.
 Through their internship or coursework in applied history, most students in the applied concentration master more than one such skills, and simply need to decide which to list on their program of study.

 Secondary schools tend to seek applicants with broader knowledge of history, enough to prepare them to teach United States, World, and Western Civilization courses.
 Students in the teaching concentration do not therefore specialize in one area of the world, but instead spread their coursework among multiple regions.

-The teaching concentration is designed for students who are also enrolled in the Secondary Education Licensure Graduate Certificate program, run by the College of Education and Human Development (CEHD).
+The teaching concentration is primarily designed for students who are also enrolled in the Secondary Education Licensure Graduate Certificate program, run by the College of Education and Human Development (CEHD).
 Students should consult with a licensure specialist there before committing to this concentration.